-A study of the theory, policies and practices involved in planning, management and revenue generation for nutrition, food service or dietetic enterprises.
-Topics include human management; time management; financial management; and marketing strategy.
+A study of the theory, policies and practices involved in planning and management for new or existing nutrition, food service or dietetic enterprises.
+Based on a business or project plan model, topics include identification of innovations, marketing, operations planning, change management, risk control and financing.
 Note: Students who have received credit for NUTR 4417 may not take this course for credit.
 Laboratory required